6 Bedroom Home in College Station - $700,000

 LOCATION!
 LOCATION!
 LOCATION!
-Just a short distance to Texas A&M, shopping, restaurants and all of life’s daily necessities.
-This property is a 6 bedroom / 6.5 bathroom single family home.
-Features include an open concept floor plan and granite counters tops through out.
+Just a short distance to Texas A&M, shopping, restaurants and all of life's daily necessities.
+This property is a 6 bedroom/ 6.5 bathroom single family home.
+Features include an open concept floor plan and granite countertops though out.
 Seller pays lawn care.
 Refrigerator, washer and dryer will convey.
-There are currently two homes available, 810 Tarrow and 808 Tarrow.
-810 Tarrow is currently leased through July 2024 at a rent rate of $4800 and 808 Tarrow has the same floor plan, same price and is currently leased through July 2024 for a rate of $4200.
+There are currently two homes available, 808 Tarrow and 810 Tarrow.
+808 Tarrow is currently leased through July 2024 at a rent rate of $4200 and 810 Tarrow has the same floor plan, same price and is currently leased through July 2024 for a rate of $4800.
 Owner will sell both homes as a package deal if a buyer is interested.

 6 Bedroom Home in College Station - $700,000